 80.7 KM in 6 days might not seem much to many of you but for this former asthmatic chubby boy, this was already a big accomplishment.
 The cherry on top of the cake?
 Our driver Rodrigo was friendly enough to drive me around outside the Torres del Paine park to see some amazing viewpoints!!!

-When is the best season to visit Torres del Paine?
-Spring, Summer, Autumn or Winter?
+When is the Best Time to Visit Torres del Paine?

-The short answer is all.
-The long answer is that it depends on what your interests are in terms of photography, how much money you’re willing to spend, how flexible you are with time and more importantly: if you prefer having the park to yourself or if you prefer to share it with thousands of daily visitors.
+The short answer is that any season is good to visit Torres del Paine.
+The long answer is that it depends on what your interests are in terms of photography, how much money you’re willing to spend, how flexible you are with time, and more importantly: if you prefer having the park to yourself or if you prefer to share it with thousands of daily visitors.

 Summer is by far the preferred season because of long sunlight hours which allows people to trek for more hours every day and because temperature wise it is really pleasant.